 This means Irish children usually have the day after Halloween off, so they can trick or treat and celebrate past their regular bedtimes.

+Good Friday usually falls in April, but some years it occurs in late March.
 In Ireland, this day was traditionally dedicated to penance, fasting, and prayer.
 Some Irish Catholics fasted completely until midday.

 Then at noon, they only broke their fast by eating a piece of dry bread washed down with three sips of cold water.
 Each drink was taken to honor the Holy Trinity.